Wednesday, November 6 - Saturday, November 9, 2019 | Las Vegas, NV

 + current tax rate

 + $35 per day resort fee

 Note: A limited number of rooms at the discounted group rate are available for conference registrants on a first-come, first-served basis, and cannot be guaranteed by the AAFP.

-- Bally's Las Vegas guarantees reservation by credit card.
+- Planet Hollywood Las Vegas Resort & Casino guarantees reservation by credit card.
 Credit cards will be charged for first night's guestroom and tax at the time of reservation.

 - Reservations may be cancelled without charge up to 72 hours prior to arrival.

 - 50% discount on self-parking

 This Live activity, Skin Conditions and Diseases, with a beginning date of November 6, 2019, has been reviewed and is acceptable for up to 28 Prescribed credits by the American Academy of Family Physicians.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The AAFP is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.